Prospect, South Australia: Green spaces

 Prospect is home to the Prospect Oval, a sports stadium located at Menzies Crescent.
 Larger parks in the suburb include the Soldier's Memorial Gardens, St Helens Park, the Prospect Estate Reserve and Barker Gardens.
-Smaller green spaces include St Johns Wood Gardens (34°53'1.39"S 138°36'8.47"E) on the corner of Alpha Road and Main North Road, Percy Street Park (34°52'41.55"S 138°35'58.69"E), Dean Street Park (34°52'54.50"S 138°36'5.90"E) on the corner of Barker Road, Bradford Park (34°53'37.38"S 138°35'55.14"E) on Bradford Street, and Wilson Street Park (34°53'39.34"S 138°36'3.80"E) on the corner of Highbury Street.
+Smaller green spaces include St Johns Wood Gardens on the corner of Alpha Road and Main North Road, Percy Street Park, Dean Street Park on the corner of Barker Road, Bradford Park on Bradford Street, and Wilson Street Park on the corner of Highbury Street.

-Soldier's Memorial Gardens (34°53'7.75"S 138°35'56.91"E) is the largest park in Prospect.
+Soldier's Memorial Gardens is the largest park in Prospect.
 It has an open grass area and includes a playground, tennis courts and a performing stage for park events.
 Other features include sandpits, water features, a footbridge, a heritage shelter and the Prospect Community Garden.

-St Helens Park (34°53'33.35"S 138°35'43.33"E), located on Prospect Road, has a playground, public barbecues, rose gardens and climbing trees.
+St Helens Park, located on Prospect Road, has a playground, public barbecues, rose gardens and climbing trees.
 It is also accessible from the rear of the park via Koonga Avenue.
 The City of Prospect's Spring Fair was formerly held here for almost four decades.

-Barker Garden (34°53'3.39"S 138°35'38.96"E) is located on the corner of Alpha Road and Prospect Road and features a memorial for Australia soldiers, rose gardens and garden arches in the centre.
+Barker Garden is located on the corner of Alpha Road and Prospect Road and features a memorial for Australia soldiers, rose gardens and garden arches in the centre.
 It is popular for wedding ceremonies and light displays during the Christmas period.

 St Johns Wood Reserve is located on the corner of Alpha Road and Main North Road.
 It is part of the historical St Johns Wood part of Prospect, formerly a separate suburb, named for the London suburb of the same name.